Ernesto Olivero: Acknowledgments

 Olivero has been awarded the Gold Medal for Civil Merit for his services.
 King Hussein of Jordan awarded him the first category Kawkab title.
 The Israeli organization Karen Keyemeth Leisrael dedicated the plantation of 18 trees in Jerusalem to him.
 The Path to Peace foundation of the United Nations nominated him as a Servitor Pacis in 1997.

 In 2002, he was awarded the title Man of peace of Bethlehem and Jerusalem for his contribution to solve the siege of Siege of the Church of the Nativity in Bethlehem.

 Pope John Paul II. entrusted him with the task of being “a faithful friend of all the abandoned children of the world“.
-In 1999, he received a honorary degree in Sociology from Turin University.
+In 1999, he received an honorary degree in sociology from Turin University.

 Mother Teresa, John Paul II and Italians such as Norberto Bobbio and Giovanni Agnelli and foreign religious and secular personalities have repeatedly nominated him for the Nobel Peace Prize.

 During an festival by Avvenire, held on 1 August 2018 in Lerici, he received the prize “Angelo Narducci” from Luigi Ernesto Palletti, bishop of La Spezia-Sarzana-Brugnato, in occasion of the 35th anniversary of the foundation of Peace Arsenal.